ibizaman/skarabox/README.md

    ```

    You will be prompted a second time, this time to enter the root passphrase.
-   Copy paste the content of the `root_passphrase` file and paste it and press Enter.
+   Copy the content of the `root_passphrase` file and paste it and press Enter.
    No `*` will appear upon pasting but just press Enter.

    ```bash